HumanCellAtlas/metadata-schema/docs/committers.md

 1. **Continue** to make, stage, and commit changes to the working branch - ensuring that the two Travis CI scripts pass - until you have completed and pushed all the changes within the scope of your new branch.
 In GitHub, **create** a pull request against the develop branch.
 In the comment section of the PR, fill out "Release notes" and "Reviews requested" sections as directed by the PR template.

-1. **Request** additional Reviewer(s), if required, in GitHub to signal that a PR needs to be reviewed.
-If the changes are ultimately approved by all indicated Reviewer(s) and no objections are raised, the last Reviewer should run the pre-release process and merge the PR. **The Committer should not merge their own PR.** The Reviewer who merges the PR should then delete the branch unless otherwise specified by the Committer.
+1. **Request** additional Reviewer(s) in GitHub to signal that a PR needs to be reviewed.
+The list of reviewers can be found in the [DCP2 specs document](https://github.com/HumanCellAtlas/dcp2/blob/main/docs/dcp2_system_design.rst#id9).
+If the changes are ultimately approved by all indicated Reviewer(s) and no objections are raised, the PR owner should run the pre-release process and merge the PR. **If not part of the Metadata Schema Team, the Committer should not merge their own PR.** The Reviewer who merges the PR should then delete the branch unless otherwise specified by the Committer.

 ## Schema update review process

-All the people needed for review is automatically assigned through pullapprove.
+All the people needed for review should be automatically assigned with pullapprove.
 The guidelines for wranglers are as follows:

 A pull request should be reviewed within a specified **review timeframe**.
 The review timeframe starts when the Committer who opens the PR tags the appropriate number of Reviewers to review.
 All changes have a 2 week timeframe.
 Exceptions can be made if a PR is particularly complex.
 Weekend days and US/UK holidays do not count towards the review timeframe.

+The review timeframe resets every time a change is made due to a request, and a review should be requested by all reviewers again.

 The **reviewer number** is the number of Wranglers who need to have reviewed the pull request before it is merged.
 Patch schema updates should be assigned 1 wrangler, while major and minor schema updates should be assigned 2 wranglers.
 Exceptions can be made if a PR is particularly complex or specific persons are required for a review.